 Torah Study and Charity.
 One should make donations to religious schools or synagogues, to medical institutions or to the poor, on behalf of the deceased on yahrzeit.
 One should also make every effort to study some aspect of religious life on this day.
 It may be mishnah, which is the traditional yahrzeit study, or if one is not able to do so, a chapter of the Bible, in English or Hebrew.

 Synagogue Yahrzeit Observances

-On the Sabbath prior to yahrzeit, the malei rachamim memorial prayer is recited after the Torah reading at minchah.
-If possible, the mourner should chant the maftir portion and should lead the Saturday night ma'ariv service.
+On the Sabbath prior to yahrzeit, some have the custom to have the malei rachamim memorial prayer recited after the Torah reading at minchah.
+If possible, the mourner should chant the maftir portion (and in some communities lead the Saturday night ma'ariv service).
 He should, in any case, receive an aliyah, a Torah honor.
 This aliyah is considered a "required" honor.
 The synagogue usher should be made aware of the yahrzeit.

 On the day of yahrzeit one should lead, if at all possible, all synagogue services.
 Those who cannot, would do well to learn at least the minchah service, which is brief and simple.
 The rabbi will be delighted to teach the mourner, or direct him to the cantor or sexton or lay teacher.
 He should recite the Kaddish at every service.
 In addition, there is usually a Psalm added to the morning service so that the yahrzeit observer may recite at least one Kaddish without the accompaniment of other mourners.

 It is customary, though by no means mandatory, to bring some slight refreshments--liquor and cake--to the synagogue for all to partake of after early morning services, to toast l'chayim, "to life."
-This slight repast should not, of course, be allowed to develop into a full-fledged party.
+This slight repast should not, of course, develop into a full-fledged party.

 Cemetery Yahrzeit Observances